o3project/odenos/doc/QUICKSTART.md

 ## 1. Setup

 Basically, ODENOS runs with redis-server and Java.
-If you want to add Python or Ruby environment, please see "Appendix A".
+If you want to use Python or Ruby environment, please see "Appendix A".

 ### 1-1. redis-server